shreyash031121/Customer_Shopping_Behavior_Analysis/README.md

-# Customer_Shopping_Behavior_Analysis
-End-to-end customer behavior analysis using Python for data cleaning, SQL for querying, and Power BI for interactive dashboarding.
-# Customer Behavior Analysis Project
+# 📊 Customer Behavior Analysis Project

-## Overview
+## 🔍 Overview
 This project demonstrates an end-to-end data analytics workflow.
 The objective is to analyze customer behavior by cleaning and exploring data in Python, performing analytical queries using SQL, and visualizing insights through an interactive Power BI dashboard.
 The project follows a real-world ETL process used in data analytics roles.

 ---

-## Dataset
+## 📁 Dataset
 - Customer-level dataset containing purchase behavior and review-related information
 - Raw data loaded and explored using Python
 - Cleaned and transformed data stored in a SQL database for analysis

 ---

-## Tools & Technologies
+## 🛠️ Tools & Technologies
-- Python (Pandas, NumPy, Matplotlib) – Data loading, EDA, and cleaning
+- Python (Pandas, NumPy, Matplotlib)
-- SQL (PostgreSQL / MySQL / SQL Server) – Table creation and analytical queries
+- SQL (PostgreSQL / MySQL / SQL Server)
-- Power BI – Interactive dashboard and data visualization
+- Power BI
-- Gamma – Presentation and insight storytelling
+- Gamma
-- CSV / Excel – Source data format
+- CSV / Excel

 ---

-## Project Workflow
+## 🔄 Project Workflow
 1. Loaded the dataset in Python and inspected data structure
-2. Performed exploratory data analysis (EDA) to identify patterns and issues
+2. Performed exploratory data analysis (EDA)
 3. Cleaned and transformed the data in Python
 4. Transferred cleaned data from Python to a SQL database
 5. Created tables and ran SQL queries to answer business questions